 Airport Surface Detection Equipment, Model X (ASDE-X)

 ASDE-X provides more precise surface detection technology.
 While the ASDE-3/AMASS is based on non-cooperative sensor technology, ASDE-X integrates data from a variety of sources, including radars, transponder multilateration systems and Automatic Dependent Surveillance – Broadcast (ADS-B) to provide accurate target position and identification information and thus give controllers a more reliable view of airport operations.
 ASDE-X provides tower controllers a surface traffic situation display with visual and audible alerting of traffic conflicts and potential collisions.
-ASDE-X is currently installed at 34 of the planned 35 airports in the U.S. For more information, see the ASDE-X fact sheet on the FAA website.
+ASDE-X is installed at 35 airports in the U.S. For more information, see the ASDE-X fact sheet on the FAA website.

-Electronic Flight Bag (EFB) with Moving Map Displays
+Electronic Flight Bag (EFB)with Moving Map Displays

 Pilots use Moving Map Displays and Aircraft Own-Ship Position to help them determine where their aircraft is on an airfield, thus reducing the chances of being in the wrong place.
 In May 2014, the FAA published updated guidance providing operators a way to display own-ship position, on the ground, as a Type B EFB Application.
 This updated guidance allows operators to utilize COTS (Commercial-Off-The-Shelf) equipment to help reduce the costs associated with implementing EFBs.
 The update is Advisory Circular 120-76C, Guidelines for the Certification, Airworthiness, and Operational Use of Electronic Flight Bags.